 However, it appears that you may not be able to dispose of (sell) relinquished property to a non-related party and acquire like-kind replacement property from a related party without recognizing depreciation recapture and capital gain income tax liabilities.

-The majority of 1031 exchange related party transactions structured like this result in income tax basis swapping, whether intentional or not.
-The Internal Revenue Service issued Revenue Ruling 2002-83 on November 25, 2002, which establishes its position on 1031 exchange related party transactional structures.
+Most 1031 Exchange transactions structured with the purchase of the replacement property being acquired from a related party will result in tax basis swapping, whether intentional or not.
+The Internal Revenue Service issued Revenue Ruling 2002-83 on November 25, 2002, which establishes its position on related party 1031 Exchange transactional structures.

 Subsequent Transfer into a Grantor Trust

-1031 exchanges that were structured specifically for the purpose of avoiding income tax liabilities (income tax avoidance or evasion) utilizing a 1031 exchange related party structure will be disqualified by the Internal Revenue Service.
+This catchall anti-abuse provision causes many related party 1031 Exchanges to fail and is often misunderstood or overlooked.
+Transactions structured specifically for the purpose of avoiding income tax liabilities (income tax avoidance or tax evasion) utilizing a related party 1031 Exchange structure will be disqualified by the Internal Revenue Service.

 back to top